 South Nashville is home to many refugee women who would love the chance to get out and exercise, practice their English, and make a new friend.

-Grab your walking shoes and join us Saturday mornings this fall at Coleman Park for Walk & Talk.
+Grab your walking shoes and join us Saturday mornings at Coleman Park for Walk & Talk.

 Opportunities for exercise and fellowship are very limited for these ladies, so plan to join us and help make a difference in the lives of our newest neighbors.